 After an hour of the kayak

 , we walked around the village meanwhile waiting for the bamboo boat back to the starting point.
 We were surprised as they fed the fish in a net and they were all very big.
-Back to the ship after one and half hours activities, we had 30 minutes to change clothes and packed the luggage before check out cabin.
-We went to the restaurant after putting all luggages outside the room and gave the key for the receptionist.
+Back to the ship after one and a half hours of activities, we had 30 minutes to change clothes and packed the luggage before check out cabin.
+We went to the restaurant after putting all the luggage outside the room and gave the key to the receptionist.
 Here, we were served brunch with totally Vietnamese food: ‘Banh Xeo

 ’ and ‘Goi Ca nuong

 ’.
 My partner very liked this meal.
 The cruise team said goodbye to us after we finish our meal.
-We rapidly checked all the carry on before went to speedboat heading back to the marina to drive to Hanoi.
+We rapidly checked all the carry on then went to the speedboat heading back to the Marina to drive to Hanoi.

 Thank you Stellar of the Sea Cruise